 Rakesh was a warm and soft-spoken chap.
 His brother Manoj, was a little bit more outgoing, but also very helpful.
 One of them helped us unload the bikes and take our stuff to the rooms while the other one made some lovely warm tea.
 They then showed us around their building (which they are mighty proud of) and took us to the terrace which had a spectacular view of the mountains all around.
 Rakesh confirmed to us that Killar wasn’t yet accessible as the road from Satrundi was still blocked with snow.
 The process of clearing out the route had begun but was unlikely to be completed for another few weeks.
 I should have been dejected by this “bad news”, but this place itself was so stunning and beautiful that I didn’t really care.
 While in search of one place we had stumbled upon a different one – a place that we would have never seen otherwise.
 Rather than fretting about what wasn’t possible, I decided to sit back, watch the gorgeous sunset and relish what I did have.
 Finding a silver lining had never before been this easy.

-buy prednisone for humans Route: Banikhet – Hunjar – Chamera Dam – Taleru – Kandi – Badoh – Tissa – Bairagarh
+Route: Banikhet – Hunjar – Chamera Dam – Taleru – Kandi – Badoh – Tissa – Bairagarh

 - The entire route from Banikhet to Bairagarh consists of winding ghat roads, so progress is likely to be slow.